roghuchi/OpenStack/README.md

 time

-You will also need to install the "mailط" package for the "Report" section
+You will also need to install the "mailx" package for the "Report" section

 # Run